Explicit Acyclic Models and (Co)Chain Operations: The Berger-Fresse Complex

 Divide the entries of a surjection $x$ into rows, by inserting a separator $|$ after each entry $x_j$ that is {\it not} the final occurrence of the value $x_j$ in the surjection.
 The signs $\gamma(j) \in \{\pm 1\}$ in the boundary formula associated to these entries alternate, beginning with $+1$.
 These entries $x_j$ are called the {\it caesuras} of the surjection $x$.\\

 The remaining entries in the surjection, those not immediately preceding a separator $|$, represent the final occurrences of values $x_i$.
 Attach to such an $x_i$ the sign $\gamma(i)$ {\it opposite} to the sign already assigned to the entry $x_j$ with $x_j = x_i$ and $x_j$ the {\it immediately preceding} caesura occurrence of the value $x_i$ in the surjection.
 If a value $x_i$ occurs only once in the surjection, a sign $\gamma(i)$ is irrelevant, since the function with the term $x_i$ deleted is not a surjection.
 One just removes these terms from the boundary formula, or sets $\gamma(j) = 0$.
-Other boundary terms may become degenerate, hence 0, even though they have an attached sign, if deleting an entry results in two equal adjacent entries.
+Other boundary terms may become degenerate, hence 0, even though they have an attached sign, if deleting an entry results in two equal adjacent entries.\\

-\begin{exam} Consider the surjection $x = (2,1,2,3,4,2,3,1,5,4, 1,2)$.
+{\bf Example.} Consider the surjection $x = (2,1,2,3,4,2,3,1,5,4, 1,2)$.
 First insert the $|$'s after the caesuras, $x = (2|, 1|, 2|, 3|, 4|, 2|, 3, 1|, 5,4,1,2)$.
 Next place alternating signs next to the caesuras, yielding This leaves the final occurrences of $3,5,4,1,2$ without signs.
 The $5$ is a singleton and receives no sign, or sign 0.
 The signs assigned to the final occurrences of $3,4,1,2$ are opposites of the signs of the immediately preceding occurrences of $3,4,1,2$.
 So, the final result is the surjection $x$ with a sign $+$ or $-$, equivalent to $\gamma(j)$, written before each entry $x_j$ that is not a singleton, From this the boundary $dx$ is easily read off.
-Note deleting the first 1 entry results in a degenerate surjection, and deleting the 5 results in a function that is not a surjection, so these terms do not appear in the boundary. $ $ \end{exam} We point out that $d^2 = 0$ is true, but somewhat awkward to verify.
+Note deleting the first 1 entry results in a degenerate surjection, and deleting the 5 results in a function that is not a surjection, so these terms do not appear in the boundary. $ $\\

+We point out that $d^2 = 0$ is true, but somewhat awkward to verify.
 The most elementary proof is to group the non-degenerate terms of $d^2(x)$ in pairs, identical except for the signs.
 The pairs correspond to pairs of the indices of the entries of $x = (x_1, x_2, \dots, x_{n+k})$.
 Then consider various cases and argue the signs are opposite for each pair.
-The cases are a pair of caesuras of $x$, a pair of non-caesuras of $x$, and pairs consisting of one caesura and one non-caesura.\\
+The cases are a pair of caesuras of $x$, a pair of non-caesuras of $x$, and pairs consisting of one caesura and one non-caesura.
+The latter two cases have subcases.\\